microsoft/AzureTrailblazerAcademy/month1/labs/lab_SQL/README.md

 - Select 'Use a different account'
 - Enter user name as 'azureuser'
 - Enter the password ('Atasql2012user')
+2. Modify Internet Security to download the software
 - Open 'Server Manager' if not open
 - Select 'Local Server'
 - Find 'IE Enhanced Security Configuration' and Turn 'Off'
 - It is not recommended but to avoid internet issues.
 Please turn On after the download.
 <img src="./images/SQL-VM-turn-off-IE.PNG" alt="Turn off IE browser Security" Width="600">
+3. Download the AdventureWorks, a sample database for SQL 2012.
 - Open Internet Explorer browser and access [SQL 2012 Backup](https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks)
 - Select 'AdventureWorks2012.bak' under "AdventureWorks (OLTP) full database backups" section

 <img src="./images/SQL-2012-Backup-download.PNG" alt="SQL 2012 Database backup" Width="300">
 - Save the backup file to local "c:\Data" folder (Create a new folder)
+4. Open SQL Server Management Studio and restore the database.
 - Search for 'SQL Server Management Studio' on the desktop
 - Connect to SQL Server with 'sqladmin' login
 - Select 'database' folder and right click to select 'Restore database' option